-The Committee met at the Holiday Inn, Dartmouth, Nova Scotia, Canada, during 16-17 June 1982, to consider and report on matters referred to it by the Scientific Council (see Appendix IV).
+The Committee met at the Holiday Inn, Dartmouth, Nova Scotia, Canada, during 16-17 June 1982, to consider and report on matters referred to it by the Scientific Council (see Part C, this volume).
 Scientists attended from Canada, Cuba, EEC (Denmark, Federal Republic of Germany, France, and the Commission of the European Communities), Japan, Portugal, Spain, USSR and USA.
 The Assistant Executive Secretary and several participants contributed to the preparation of the initial drafts for various sections of this report.